spicywebau/craft-embedded-assets/docs/templating.md

 ### getVideoId
 `getVideoId()`

-Returns an embedded asset's video ID, if the embedded asset is a YouTube or Vimeo video.
+Returns an embedded asset's video ID, if the embedded asset is a YouTube, Vimeo or Dailymotion video.

 Returns | Description
 -|-